 For multipoint calibration methods that employ whole spectral regions, spectral interferences are handled by including spectra of the interfering elements in the calibration algorithm.
-The interferences listed in Method 6010D (Table I) may be employed by the data validator to review the types of inter-element interferences encountered for each wavelength (analyte).
+The interelement interferences listed in Method 6020B (Table I) may be employed by the data validator to evaluate corrections for known interferences.

-The interelement correction equations themselves are complex and instrument specific, but the accuracy of any interelement corrections are verified through the analysis of the SIC for Method 6010D.
+The interelement correction equations themselves are complex and instrument specific, but the accuracy of any interelement corrections is verified through the analysis of the SIC for Method 6020B.
 The mixed element SIC is used daily and is reviewed in Stage 2B.
 However, if spectral interference is observed the data validator should review the individual (single) element SIC (analyzed by the laboratory every 6 months and used to set the interelement corrections).
-The absolute value of the concentration observed for any unspiked analyte in the single element SIC check must be < 2x LLOQ for Method 6010D (< 1/2 LOQ for QSM ICS-A).
+The absolute value of the concentration observed for any unspiked analyte in the single element SIC check must be < 2x LLOQ for Method 6020B (< 1/2 LOQ for QSM ICS-A).